aarongrando/Respre/README.md

 # Respre

-Simple and free previewing for static responsive web design comps.
+In-browser previewing for static responsive web design comps.
 No code required.

 Respre works by interpreting the contents of the `preview` directory. `preview` contains a collection of static image comps, each named with their **minimum** resolution (ie. `1024.jpg`), each a responsive breakpoint.